rstudio/docker-r-session-complete/README.md

    Note: Add the `-preview` suffix to tagged images that correspond to preview release versions of RSP.
-Images related to preview builds are intended for testing purposes, do not fall under our support agreement, and are not recommended for use in production.
+Images related to preview builds are intended for testing purposes, subject to being removed, do not fall under our support agreement, and are not recommended for use in production.

 3. The new images will get built on Travis CI and get pushed to the [rstudio/r-session-complete](https://hub.docker.com/r/rstudio/r-session-complete)